Nicholai518/CoinMarketCap-Cryptocurrency-CLI/README.md

 - Writing a technical blog post about Cobra-cli for my website: https://nicholaspazienza.com/blog <br>

 ### Example
-A user owns .1234 Bitcoin on Coinbase, .25 Bitcoin on their Trezor Hardware Wallet.
+A user owns .1234 Bitcoin on Coinbase and.25 Bitcoin on their Trezor Hardware Wallet.
 The total quantity owned by this user is .3734 Bitcoin.<br>
 Once the user knows their quantity they can simply enter the name and quantity into the application to find out their total value. <br>
 Command: **go run main.go get --name=Bitcoin --quantity=.3734** <br>